-A small band of Google employees has launched a petition demanding it pass up the chance to do big business deals with the US border agency because the government unit had committed “human rights abuses” while intercepting illegal immigrants from Mexico.
+A small band of Google employees has launched a petition demanding it pass up the chance to supply cloud services to the US border agency because the government unit had committed “human rights abuses” while intercepting illegal immigrants from Mexico.

 CBP, along with its sister agencies in the US Department of Homeland Security - the Immigration and Customs Enforcement (ICE) agency and Office of Refugee Resettlement (ORR) - have been accused of abusing and neglecting people they arrested for entering the US from Mexico.

 “They are caging and harming asylum seekers, separating children from parents, illegally detaining refugees and US citizens, and perpetrating a system of abuse and malign neglect that has led to the deaths of at least 7 children in detention camps,” said the protesters, blaming all three agencies for atrocities.

 “These abuses are illegal under international human rights law, and immoral by any standard,” said the petition.

 Any cloud provider that worked for CBP “will be facilitating its human rights abuses," said the petition, published on the website Medium.